2007 French presidential election: Opinion polls

 A pro-Sarkozy sticker, after being defaced, in Paris, France.
-(Translation: "Together, NOTHING is possible.")
+(Translation: "Together NOTHING becomes possible.")

 French law prohibits publishing the results of opinion polls related to the election during the day of the election and the preceding day, so as to prevent undue influencing of the vote.
-No estimate can be given before Sunday 8 pm, when the last voting office closes and official counts begin to be released.
+No estimate can be given before Sunday 20:00, when the last voting office closes and official counts begin to be released.
 However, media from neighbouring countries, which are not bound by these regulations, have long broadcast estimates (Télévision Suisse Romande in particular).
 In 2007, the issue took a particular importance because of the generalisation of blogs and Internet pages.
 Journalist Jean-Marc Morandini stirred turmoil when he announced his intention of publishing results on his blog as soon as 18:00.
 Another problem was that the results from the voting offices in the Americas (consulates and French overseas possessions) were counted on Saturday night, and some began circulating rumours as to these results.